 I couldn’t move.
 I was frozen.

 Maya spotted the bleeding wound, her face twisting into an expression of worry.
-“O-oh.
-You need a band-aid.
-I’ll go inside with you,” she offered, leading Spurthi towards a teacher for permission.
+“Uh-oh.
+You need a Band-Aid.
+I’ll go inside with you,” she offered, leading Spurthi toward a teacher for permission.

 She was not okay.